sorcererofcoding1212/youfit/README.md

 ## Repository Structure

-The frontend and backend are maintained in **separate repositories** to enable independent development and deployment.

-This structure reflects real-world production practices and ensures a clear separation of concerns between the client and server.
+The frontend and backend are maintained in **separate repositories** to enable independent development and deployment, while also showing a clear separation of concerns between the client and server.

 This root repository exists to provide documentation, architectural context,